asemic-horizon/stanton/README.md

     # this saves histogram plots in png format for the greenbox (input) and bluebox (output) variables.
     bluebox.plot()
+    # on an environment such as Jupyter you can pass save=False.

     # this makes an excel spreadsheet
     bluebox.to_excel(filename = 'sensitivity.xlsx)

 (*Note that realistically you should be sampling ~1K for this problem size and  ~10K for any kind of complex model with >5 random inputs*).

-Script or batch mode is probably how most people who live in Excel want to work.
-But users of interactive environment such as Jupyter you might want to look at the data in a more inline fashion.
-Here's an example that only plots outputs and doesn't save any pngs:

     from greenbox import *
     import xlwings as xw